December 10, 2024

 .

-Small business optimism rose points in October to 93.7 after having climbed 0.3 point in September.
-The level is well below the 40-year average so-called breakeven point for this series which is 98.0.
+Small business optimism jumped 8.0 points in November to 101.7 after climbing 2.2 points in October and 0.3 point in September.
+The level is finally above the 40-year average so-called breakeven point for this series which is 98.0.
+This is the highest level for this index since June 201.

 We expect to see GDP growth of 2.5% growth in the fourth quarter followed by roughly comparable growth in 2025. .
-The economy still seems to be growing at respectable pace with no hint of a recession in sight.
+The economy still seems to be growing at respectable pace..

 The funds rate currently is 4.6%.
 The Fed will continue to lower rates gradually through the middle of next year.
 The so-called “neutral” funds rate used to be about 2.8% but it now appears to be higher, perhaps around the 3.5% mark.